Home Seller 101

 · Always go with your gut feelings.
 If something seems odd don’t book the showing and if they are at your door tell them it isn’t a good time.

 · Restrict all your showings to daylight hours.
-If someone calls or comes to the door during the evening get their information, check it out and call the back with appropriate times they can view the home.
+If someone calls or comes to the door during the evening, get their information, check it out and call them back with appropriate times they can view the home.

 In the end, the convenience, exposure, negotiating skills, legal protections, personal safety and yes ability to market your home to the highest degree to the most significant number of people are the reasons more than 90% of the public choose to hire a professional over experimenting with selling privately.